 - Click Finder Icon, then in Menu Bar Click Go > Go to Folder

-Notice: It will reset all your network configuration.
-If you don’t have a problem with losing your network configuration, you can continue to the next steps.
+Notice: It will reset all your network configurations.
+If you don’t have a problem losing your network configuration, you can continue to the next steps.

 - Delete the files that I highlighted in the picture below.
 You will be asked for your admin password.

-- Restart you MacBook.
+- Restart your MacBook.
 After you log in, try to connect to the same Wi-Fi.
-Check and make sure that the Router is filled by Router IP in Advanced window.
+Check and make sure that Router IP fills the Router in the Advanced window.